Crowdfunding for Teachers: Raise Funds for Your Classroom

 Lean on your fellow teachers to help spread the word about your cause.
 Ask them to share the fundraiser on social media or post flyers on your behalf.
 Doing this might also cause a ripple effect at your school and encourage more teacher fundraising.

 Involve your students

 Ask your students to share the fundraiser link on their own social media profiles.
-If you have opted for a team fundraiser, you can create a fun game with the students who bring in the most donations.
+If you have opted for a team fundraiser, you can create a contest and award prizes to the students who bring in the most donations.

 Host a fundraising event

 There are countless fundraising event ideas that provide the opportunity to connect with parents and other community members on a deeper level.
 Whether it’s a bake sale, car wash, or back to school supply drive, a fundraising event helps you advocate for your cause in a more personal way.